Moremar/langton_ant/README.md

 brew install python-tk
 ```

-Then the program can be ran with :
+Then the program can be started with :
 ```
 python ./langton_ant.py
 ```